 Get help from tutors and fellow students, and leave with an action plan for developing it further, and a well-argued case if you need to persuade others of its merits.

-There are lectures, case studies, group working, individual project work, presentations and discussions.
-And social activities.
+There will be lectures, case studies, group working, presentations and discussions.